MrGrappleMan/Fynelium-LX/LXroot/tmp/FyneliumCoreSet/README.md

 ## For Bazzite Linux

-Get [Bazzite](https://bazzite.gg/#image-picker) GNOME with no Steam Gaming Mode's ISO file Move the file ending with ".iso" to a spare USB Drive taken over by Ventoy.
+Get [Bazzite](https://bazzite.gg/#image-picker) GNOME with no Steam Gaming Mode's ISO file

+Move the file ending with ".iso" to a spare USB Drive with Ventoy installed.

 Within the installer,
 Back up ALL your data on the disk.
-In the Bazzite installer, wipe out your entire system disk, encrypt it with LUKS.
+In the Bazzite installer, wipe out your entire system disk, avoid LUKS encryption if you want to but it is generally safe and recommended
 After installing and getting to the desktop, run this script in the "Terminal" app to get started.

 ```